-Schools, adult care services, summer camps, rehabilitation and support groups, and other community groups can schedule visits to the NHC Arboretum for professionally facilitated activities.
+Special needs classes, rehabilitation and support groups, adult care services, summer camps, and other community groups can schedule visits with the Ability Garden at the NHC Arboretum for nature-based activities.
 Each session is tailored to the size and needs of the group.
-A typical session includes a guided walk through the gardens of the Arboretum and a table top planting session.
+A typical session is one and a half hours and includes a guided walk through the gardens and a table top planting session.
+We also offer Open Community Groups for individuals of all ages, enrollment in these groups requires an interview and a commitment to attend the scheduled sessions.
 ALL SESSIONS are weather dependent.
-Due to the unpredictability of weather in our area, cancelations will be made the day of the scheduled group, except in extreme case, such as a hurricane.
-If you are calling the day of your scheduled group, please call the front desk at 910-798-7660 for more information.
-To schedule please contact Heather Kelejian, 910-798-7682, firstname.lastname@example.org.
+Due to the unpredictability of weather in our area, cancellations will be made the day of the scheduled group, except in extreme cases, such as a hurricane.
+To schedule a group or appointment, please contact Heather Kelejian, 910-798-7682, firstname.lastname@example.org.

 Open Community Group